ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![](image50.png)

 Switch back to your Business application studio.
-We will now use our Guided Development to add our Building Block Table.
+We will now use Guided Development to add a Building Block Table.\
 Navigate to the **SAP Fiori** section.

 ![](image5321.png)